Virus spreads in much of the U.S., setting records and straining health care

 But they have so far had disappointing results in trials of the sickest hospitalized patients.

-The race for a vaccine is breaking every scientific speed record, but the drug will not be ready to quell the current outbreak even under the most optimistic timeline.
+The race for a vaccine is breaking every scientific speed record, but a vaccine will not be ready to quell the current outbreak even under the most optimistic timeline.

 Two leading companies, Pfizer and Moderna, have projected they could have enough data to apply for regulatory clearance for their vaccine candidates as early as late November.